yousefelassal/quote-cron/README.md

 > If you don't like something, change it.
 If you can't change it, change your attitude.

 > Ceasing to do evil, Cultivating the good, Purifying the heart: This is the teaching of the Buddhas.

+> When fate hands us a lemon, let's try to make lemonade.